Hosanna House Retreat 14th-18th October

 Local – directed by the diocese where the ‘saint’ died

-Vatican – overseen by the Congregation for the Causes of Saints
+Vatican – overseen by the Dicastery for the Causes of Saints

 The 2nd and 3rd stages are still a long way off so we will concentrate on the first stage: